 They will be instructed to help deal with unpaid wages and any staffing needs, as well as the legal side of business insolvency and paying creditors.
 Payment in lieu of notice is based on each individual contract – you should give your employees advanced warning if the business is closing, as if the company closes without warning employees will be entitled to notice pay.

 Business insolvency doesn’t have to mean the end of the company, however; the business may be able to be restructured.
-If you are concerned about business insolvency or you are considering liquidation, our friendly team can help.
-Contact us now for a free, no-obligation consultation and to talk through your options.
+If you are concerned about business insolvency or you are considering liquidation, our friendly team can help - download our latest guide to find out more.